On Hop-Constrained Steiner Trees in Tree-Like Metrics: Introduction

 In this work, we show how to solve the \kST problem in certain tree-like metrics.
 That is, we consider metrics which are represented by graphs from certain tree-like graph classes using the natural correspondence between metric spaces and weighted complete graphs via the shortest path metric.
-We say a weighted graph $G=(V,E)$ {\em induces} a metric $(V,\dis)$ if for any two vertices $u,v\in V$ the length of the shortest $u$-$v$ path in $G$ equals $\dist{u,v}$.
-A metric is called a {\em tree (resp.\ path) metric} if there is a tree (resp.\ path) inducing it, and it is called a {\em metric of bounded treewidth} if it is induced by some graph with bounded treewidth.
-For a given metric, it can be decided in polynomial time if it is a path metric, a tree metric, or a metric of constant treewidth $\omega$.
+We say a weighted graph $G=(V,E)$ {with a weight function~$d:E\rightarrow\mathbb{R}^+$} {\em induces} a metric $(V,\dis)$ if for any two vertices $u,v\in V$ the length of the shortest $u$-$v$ path in $G$ equals $\dist{u,v}$. {While, in this paper, we do differentiate results based on the structure of the graph~$G$, we do not do so based on the weight function~$d$.
+Therefore, whenever a graph~$G$ is said to induce a metric, this implies that~$G$ has an accompanying arbitrary weight function~$d$.} A~metric is called a {\em tree (resp.\ path) metric} if there is a tree (resp.\ path) inducing it, and it is called a {\em metric {with} bounded treewidth} if it is induced by some graph with bounded treewidth.
+For a given metric, it can be decided in polynomial time if it is a path metric, a tree metric, or a metric {with} constant treewidth $\omega$; details are outlined in Section~\ref{sec:Prelim}.
 For convenience, we may not always distinguish between a metric and the graph inducing it.

+{A particular tree metric was studied by Althaus et al.~\cite{AlthausFHKRS05}.
+They design an optimal algorithm tailored to metrics that {can be} represented as a {\em hierarchically separated tree (HST)}.
+An HST is a tree with a very regular cost structure, where the {costs} of the edges on any root-to-leave path are geometrically decreasing, and where the points of the metric space appear as leaves.
+In such a structure, subtrees of a solution tree can be described by subintervals of leaf indices and admit a dynamic program.} {However, general tree metrics exhibit a much more complex structure and inner nodes of the tree must be handled with extreme care.}